em25mtech11008-glitch/em25mtech11008-glitch/README.md

 <!-- =========================================================
-  SETUP: find/replace  USERNAME  -> your GitHub username
+  SETUP: find/replace  em25mtech11008-glitch  -> your GitHub em25mtech11008-glitch
          find/replace  YOUR-LINKEDIN -> your LinkedIn slug
-  Put this file in a repo named exactly as your username.
+  Put this file in a repo named exactly as your em25mtech11008-glitch.
 ========================================================= -->

 <div align="center">